 Ryan Holiday bases this book loosely on the concept of stoicism, and delivers what seems to be one of the most-loved success formulae of all time, no matter which field you are in.
 Fans of this book include several well-known politicians, sportspeople and celebrities.

 Malcolm Gladwell’s book focuses on one question – ‘What makes high-achievers different from the rest of the world?’.
 If you want to know the answer to this question, then this book is the right choice for you.

-Purple Cow is one of the most-recommended marketing books out there.
-Seth Godin talks about how to develop a remarkable product, and goes on to talk about how you can market it right.
+Purple Cow is one of the most recommended marketing books out there.
+Seth Godin talks about how to develop a remarkable product and goes on to talk about how you can market it right.

-Ever wondered how Google built a company that seems to do everything differently, and how they earned a name for having an unparalleled corporate work culture?
+Ever wondered how Google built a company that seems to do everything differently, and how it earned a name for having an unparalleled corporate work culture?
 This book will tell you all that you need to know.

 Pricing Creativity is an e-book about the pricing theory that every creative professional should adopt.
 This highly rated eBook can also be purchased with the manual which includes a tools section, or with the total package which includes the manual, tools and supporting videos.

 Interviewing candidates for your agency’s marketing team, but not quite sure what to expect from them?
 This ebook talks about the questions that you need to ask candidates who want to get into your marketing team in their interview, and how you can judge whether they’re a good fit for your business from their answers.